 Many people believe that there is a lot of importance of lifelong learning in the phase of rapidly changing technology.
 Do you agree or disagree?
 Discuss both views along with your opinion.

-The word of work is rapidly changing.
-Employees cannot depend on having the same work or same work condition in life.
-Discuss possible causes and suggest way to prepare for people to work in future.
+The world of work is rapidly changing and employees cannot depend on having the same job or the same working conditions for life.
+Discuss the possible causes and suggest ways to prepare people to work in the future.
+Give reasons for your answer and include any relevant examples from your own knowledge or experience.

 you are not satisfied with the changing rooms in the sports center that you visit .write a letter to the manager.